-Up key: Zoom in
+- Up key : Zoom in

-Down key: Zoom out
+- Down key : Zoom out

-Left key: Drop marker
+- Left key : Drop marker

-Right key: Toggle through normal/aux.
-InfoBoxes and full-screen and no warning active
+- Right key : Toggle through normal/aux.
+InfoBoxes and full-screen

-Enter: Clear status message or suppress FLARM gauge if open
+- Enter : Clear status message or suppress FLARM gauge if open and no warning active

-For the Altair version in the default mode, the rotary knob performs the following functions:

-Outer knob counter-clockwise: Zoom in

-Outer knob clockwise: Zoom out

-Inner knob counter-clockwise: (No function assigned)

-Outer knob clockwise: (No function assigned)

-Knob button press: Clear status message or acknowledge airspace warning

-In dialogue forms, the rotary knob in Altair performs the role of the cursor and enter keys:

-Outer knob counter-clockwise: Up cursor

-Outer knob clockwise : Down cursor Inner knob counter-clockwise : Left cursor Inner knob clockwise : Right cursor

-Knob button press: Enter key

-For Altair, the buttons along the edge of the display can be used as alternate ways of navigating in dialogues.
-The F4 key (directly above the rotary knob) can be used as an alternate ENTER key (instead of pressing the rotary knob) in dialogues.
-The F6 and F7 keys (directly to the right of the rotary knob) can be used to select the next or previous page in multi-page dialogues.

-Dynamic menu labels

-Certain menu items have dynamic labels to make it clearer what happens when the menu item is selected.
-Furthermore, items that are not available are greyed out to indicate that selecting the menu item will not do anything.

-The convention used for dynamic menu labels is for the labels to display the action that will be performed once the menu item is selected.
-For example "Lights On" will turn the lights on, and the menu will be updated to display "Lights Off", which would then if pressed turn the lights off.
-This convention is used throughout XCSoar.

-A selection of key dynamic menu items is presented below:

-Next Turnpoint :

-Greyed out if the task is cleared, or if the active turnpoint is the finish.
+the Altair version in the default mode, the rotary knob per- s the following functions: Outer knob counter-clockwise : Zoom in Outer knob clockwise : Zoom out Inner knob counter-clockwise : (No function assigned) Outer knob clockwise : (No function assigned) Knob button press : Clear status message or acknowledge airspace warning In di alogue forms, the rotary knob in Altair performs the role of Unter knob counter-clockwise : cursor and enter keys: Outer knob clockwise : Up cursor Down cursor Inner knob counter-clockwise : Left cursor Inner knob clockwise : Right cursor Knob button press : Enter key as al abov (inst keys Altair, the buttons along the edge of the display can be used ternate ways of navigating in dialogues.
+The F4 key (directly e the rotary knob) can be used as an alternate ENTER key ead of pressing the rotary knob) in dialogues.
+The F6 and F7 (directly to the right of the rotary knob) can be used to select next or previous page in multi-page dialogues.
+Dynamic menu labels happ are n ain menu items have dynamic labels to make it clearer what bens when the menu item is selected.
+Furthermore, items that not available are greyed out to indicate that selecting the menu will not do anything. displ selec menu convention used for dynamic menu labels is for the labels to ay the action that will be performed once the menu item is ted.
+For example "Lights On" will turn the lights on, and the 1 will be updated to display "Lights Off", which would then essed turn the lights off.
+This convention is used throughout oar.
+A sel lection of key dynamic menu items is presented below: Next Turnpoint : Greyed out if the task is cleared, or if the active turnpoint is the finish.
 If the currently active turnpoint is the turnpoint prior to the finish, this displays "Waypoint finish".

-Previous Turnpoint

-Greyed out if the task is cleared, or if the active turnpoint is the start and there are no multiple start points.
+Previous Turnpoint : Greyed out if the task is cleared, or if the active turnpoint is the start and there are no multiple start points.
 If there are multiple start points and the active turnpoint is the start, then this displays "Cycle start" to allow selection between the various start points.
 If the active turnpoint is the first turnpoint after the start, this displays "Waypoint Start".

-Labels All

-This will turn on all labels available on the map.
+Labels All: This will turn on all labels available on the map.
 There are more options to only show a reduced set of labels like "Labels Task", thus not cluttering the screen too much.